Longevity myths: Judaism

 Several parts of the Hebrew Bible, including the Torah, Joshua, Job, and Chronicles, mention individuals with very long lifespans, up to the 969 years of Methuselah.
 The Sefer haYashar narrates that all of the long-lived people belonged to a special class and that Methusaleh was the last member.
-Methusaleh also lived long enough to evangelize with his grandson Noah in the antediluvian world.
+The aforementioned patriarch lived long enough to preach alongside his great-grandson Noah in the antediluvian world.

 Christianity

 Some Christian apologists explain the extreme ages in the Hebrew Bible (or Old Testament) as ancient mistranslations that converted the word "month" to "year", mistaking lunar cycles for solar ones: this would turn an age of 969 years into a more reasonable 969 lunar months, or about 78.3 solar years.
 Donald Etz says that the Genesis 5 numbers were multiplied by ten by a later editor.

 Both these interpretations introduce an inconsistency: they would mean that the ages of the first nine patriarchs at fatherhood, ranging from 62 to 230 years in the manuscripts, would then be transformed into an implausible range such as 5 to 18 1/2 years.
 Others say that the first list, of only 10 names for 1,656 years, may contain generational gaps, which would have been represented by the lengthy lifetimes attributed to the patriarchs.
 Nineteenth-century critic Vincent Goehlert suggests the lifetimes "represented epochs merely, to which were given the names of the personages especially prominent in such epochs, who, in consequence of their comparatively long lives, were able to acquire an exalted influence".

 Those biblical scholars that teach literal interpretation give explanations for the advanced ages of the early patriarchs.
 In one view, man was originally to have everlasting life, but as sin was introduced into the world by Adam, its influence became greater with each generation and God progressively shortened man's life.
 In a second view, before Noah's flood, a "firmament" over the earth contributed to people's advanced ages.

 The Bible's own (brief) explanation for these ages approaches the question from a different angle, explaining instead the relative shortness of normal lives in (CSB): "And the Lord said, 'My Spirit will not remain with mankind forever, because they are corrupt.
 Their days will be 120 years.

 Conservative apologist William Lane Craig believes that the longevity myths should be understood as 'mytho-history', where the ages of culturally significant figures were exaggerated to make a political or theological point.
 He points to similar practices found in neighboring cultures such as the Babylonians and argues that both Hebrews and Babylonians were aware that human longevity was biologically unfeasible.
 Similar arguments were made by professor Robert Gnuse.

 Here are some more modern examples of Christian longevity claims: